msinghal34/Image-Blending-using-GP-GANs/README.md

 # Image-Blending-using-GP-GANs

 # Goal
-	Given two images source, destination and a mask ,it is to crop destination into source in a manner that is visually appealing.
+	Given two images source, destination and a mask, it is to blend destination into source in a manner that is visually appealing.

-# Approch tried
+# Approaches tried
 	We implemented an encoder-decoder network which takes low resolution(64X64) composite image(source cropped onto destination) and generates a low resolution image(64X64) which looks more natural than the composite.
 	Using this low resolution image and using Laplacian pyramid we tried to optimize Gaussian-Poisson Equation
 	i) By gradient Descent